epsilon537/boxlambda/README.md

         - **Single User/Single Tasking OS** booting to a console shell.
     - Create a **Modular Architecture** allowing for a mix-and-match of software and hardware components.
         - Support for partial FPGA reconfiguration.
-- Target Hardware is Digilent's [Arty-A7](https://digilent.com/reference/programmable-logic/arty-a7/start) and/or the [Nexys-A7](https://digilent.com/reference/programmable-logic/nexys-a7/start).
+- Target Hardware is Digilent's [Arty-A7](https://digilent.com/reference/programmable-logic/arty-a7/start)
 - The computer should support the following peripherals:
   - Keyboard
   - Mouse (optional)